 One thing Mercedes' V-Class MPV certainly isn't short of is space.
-Jonathan Crouch reports on the revised version.
+Jonathan Crouch reports on the current version.

 The Mercedes-Benz V-Class is one of the very biggest and plushest MPVs you can buy.
 As a people mover in the truest sense, it's only real competition comes from other large, van-based MPVs - or public transport.
 If you want to take up to eight people and their luggage in a vehicle that makes a very high quality statement, then it's a difficult option to ignore.
 Yes, it has commercial roots, but in this improved form, they're very well disguised, with both interior and exterior styling and finish having progressed considerably.
 If you want to carry seven or eight people and all their luggage - and do so with a bit of class, then this vehicle's worth a look.